 Brands are adopting AI and machine learning, and they need to integrate this into how they approach influencer marketing.
 They can leverage tech to identify new trends and strengthen collaborations with influencers.
 They can also use it to derive meaning and context from conversations with consumers.

-14. A new breed of influencers is on the rise.
+18. A New Breed of Influencers is on the Rise

 While standard influencer categories like beauty and lifestyle influencers are still very much prevalent, new influencer categories like financial influencers (finfluencers), skincare influencers (skinfluencers), and pet influencers (petfluencers) are emerging.